Brad Nakase, Attorney

 - Hourly fees – Attorney’s fees can vary significantly, but expect at least $200 per hour for an attorney.
 It is usually best to pay per hour if you need them for a specific service, otherwise, it can add up quickly!
+Our law office represents employee’s lawsuit on a contingency basis, $0 upfront, and no fee unless we collect money for you.

 - Unbundling services – This allows you to limit your attorney’s involvement in the case.
 You will handle the majority of the case apart from specific legal tasks that your lawyer will complete.
 This means you pay a flat fee instead of an hourly rate and could be a good way to save money.